ian-m-simons/uptime-monitor/README.md

 	>if successful it will keep running
 	>if a resource is unavailable it will set off an alarm
 # TODO:
-	>fix ctrl-C to quit program for some reason this isn't working
 	>input validation for IP addresses
 	>create audible alarm for failed ping
 	>alarm on time out as well as host unreacheable